 Our seasoned criminal defence solicitors understand how to assist children caught up in the law and treat every case with confidentiality and sensitivity.
 We make an intimidating process easier for everyone.
 We have particular experience with members of marginalised communities, such as indigenous peoples and refugees, and are aware of their unique circumstances.

-Please contact us on (02) 9261 4281 if you are in need of legal advice or representation from a lawyer experienced in dealing with young persons.
+Please contact us on (02) 9261 4281 if you are in need of legal advice or representation from a lawyer experienced in dealing with young persons in Children’s Court.
 Alternatively, you can leave us a message through our online contact form.